aksiksi/blog/_posts/2017-10-20-aes-gcm-in-go.md

 Place the code into a file `aesgcm.go` and compile using: `go build aesgcm.go`.
 Note that we do not use the additional data field of AES-GCM in this example.

+The full source is also available as a [gist](https://git.io/vdNAf).

 ```go
 package main